Fort Independence (Massachusetts): Edgar Allan Poe and a duel

-A persistent, though mostly apocryphal, story involving Fort Independence was allegedly the inspiration behind one of Edgar Allan Poe's most well known works.
-A monument outside the west battery of the fort marks the former site of the grave of Lieutenant Robert F. Massie, who was killed in a sword duel with Lieutenant Gustavus Drane at the fort on December 25, 1817.

-According to folklorist Edward Rowe Snow, Massie was so popular with the soldiers stationed at Fort Independence that they took out their frustration on his killer, Lieutenant Drane, by walling him up within a vault in the fort.
-Edgar Allan Poe, while serving with the 1st United States Artillery Regiment at Fort Independence in 1827, purportedly heard the tale and was inspired by it, according to Snow, to write "The Cask of Amontillado".
+A monument outside the west battery of the fort marks the grave of Lieutenant Robert F. Massie who was killed in a sword duel with Lieutenant Gustavus Drane on December 25, 1817.
+According to folklorist Edward Rowe Snow, Massie was so popular with the soldiers stationed at Fort Independence that they walled up his killer within a vault in the fort.
+Edgar Allan Poe was serving with the 1st United States Artillery Regiment at Fort Independence in 1827, and he purportedly was inspired by the story to write "The Cask of Amontillado".

-The legend that purportedly inspired Poe is not, however, entirely accurate.
-The duel did, in fact, take place, but the victor, Lieutenant Drane, was not murdered by the fort's soldiers.
-Drane, instead, continued in his military career, was later promoted to the rank of captain and died on active duty in 1846.
-After World War II, Lieutenant Massie's remains were moved to the Fort Devens Cemetery near the town of Ayer.
+The legend, however, is not entirely accurate.
+The duel did take place, but Lieutenant Drane was not murdered by the fort's soldiers.
+He continued in his military career, was promoted to the rank of captain, and died on active duty in 1846.
+After World War II, Lieutenant Massie's remains were moved to the Fort Devens Cemetery near the town of Ayer, Massachusetts.

+Cultural references

+Fort Independence shares its location with "The Castle" in Fallout 4 by Bethesda Game Studios.
+This game location, as with many in the Fallout universe, is inspired by its real-life counterpart.
+The size and layout of The Castle is not an exact replica of Fort Independence.